nglaszik/docwatch/README.md

 # Docwatch

 **Docwatch** is a web app designed to replace traditional AI detectors by analyzing the **revision history** of Google Docs (and soon, OneDrive documents).
-Instead of relying on unreliable classifiers, Docwatch highlights *when* content was added and how documents evolve over time — giving instructors and reviewers a transparent view of writing patterns.
+Instead of using unreliable classifiers, Docwatch highlights *when* content was added and how documents evolve over time — giving instructors and reviewers a transparent view of writing patterns.

+Docwatch is developed to be installed on a server with minimal overhead.
+Users can then access the app via a browser.

+Having a document be visible in Docwatch is as simple as a student sharing the document with the Docwatch service account.

 This project is still heavily under development, so bugs are guaranteed.

-Docwatch is developed to be as lightweight as possible so it can be easily installed anywhere with minimal overhead.

 ---

+# Installation

+For all users: Before installation, set up a Google Cloud project and enable API access.

+For most users: Run the install script, which downloads and installs the pre-built binaries.

+For developers: Before building Docwatch, ensure your system has the prerequisites installed.

+For all users: After installation, run docwatch-authctl with an accessible local web browser to complete OAuth setup, and docwatch-userctl to create a user (required)

+---

 # Development Prerequisites

-Before building or running Docwatch locally, ensure your system has the following tools installed:

----

 ## System Dependencies